Biden faces growing political threat from border upheaval

 “I think the Biden administration is doing emergency response,” said Arturo Vargas, chief executive of the National Association of Latino Elected and Appointed Officials.
 “They’re dealing with what was left by the prior administration, which was a situation in crisis.”

-Desai, an attorney with the National Youth Law Center who represents migrant children, was able to visit a tent site last week in Donna, Texas, that has filled far beyond capacity.
+Desai, an attorney with the National Youth Law Center who represents migrant children, was able to visit a tent site last week in Donna, Texas, that is filled far beyond capacity.
 The facility is not comparable to the Border Patrol warehouse whose chain-link holding pens were denounced as cages in 2018, Desai said.
 But she still has concerns.

 “What we saw concerned us profoundly, but I think we share the same goals as the Biden administration,” he added.
 “No one wants to see these children hungry, terrified and apart from their family.”